707-606/Website-Portfolio/README.md

 # Website Portfolio
- making portfolio from a skillshare tutorial
+ practicing making portfolio from a skillshare tutorial.